|Author:||Jill Murphy, last updated by Grainne Hillery|

 Full cost courses

 Some courses are full cost and do not have any reduced fees.
-Please see the course guides on the booking system for individual fee details.
+Please see our online booking system for individual fee details.

 Reduced tuition fees

-Reduced tuition fees are available for anyone who is unwaged and claiming the state pension and/or pension credits
+Reduced tuition fees are available on some courses for anyone who is unwaged and claiming the state pension and/or pension credits

 Full tuition fee concession